 9. Dust Bag

 Louis Vuitton dust bags are simple and can be either an envelope or drawstring style.
 They will always be a soft tan or beige color with the signature “LV” or “Louis Vuitton” logo in the center.
 The dust cover will also be made of 100% cotton and have a label indicating it was made in either Spain or India.

 10. Certificate of Authenticity

 This tip is the simplest, and a bit ironic: if your bag comes with a Certificate of Authenticity, it’s not an authentic Louis Vuitton bag.
 Your bag may come with a cream-colored card listing the bag style and barcode, but never authenticity cards.

 Scoring a genuine Louis Vuitton bag is something that many fashionistas dream about.
 But be sure to rely on your instincts.

 At the end of the day, it’s always best to refer back to the age-old saying: if a deal seems too good to be true, it probably is.
 These bags are well-known, expensive, and prized by collectors, so it’s very unlikely someone would let go of a real Louis Vuitton item for a price that doesn’t make sense.

 Otherwise, be sure to pay attention to these markers of quality above all else.
 Louis Vuitton’s $1,000+ price tags aren’t for nothing.
 The real bags are made using premium materials and craftsmanship, which has kept them so popular (and replicated) all these years.

 Hopefully, this guide will have you fully prepared to find and authenticate your new favorite handbag!
-Be sure to head to this post for 14 other luxury brands with beautiful designer bags!
+Be sure to head to this post for some of the most popular LV bags or this one with 14 other luxury brands with beautiful designer bags!